-In the late ‘80s the Public Authority for Agricultural and Fisheries Resources (PAAFR) which was at that time responsible for the Arabian Horse Center had decided to follow-up on the breeding program with purebred Arabian horses for which proven pedigrees are existing.
-They decided to apply for membership with the worldwide Arabian Horse community, the World Arabian Horse Organization (WAHO).
+In the late 1980s the Public Authority for Agricultural and Fisheries Resources (PAAFR), which at that time was responsible for the Arabian Horse Center, decided to follow up on the breeding program with purebred Arabian horses for which proven pedigrees existed.
+They applied for membership with the worldwide Arabian horse community, the World Arabian Horse Organization (WAHO).

-The Arabian Horse Stud Book of Kuwait (Vol. I) was completed in 1996 and Kuwait became a full member of WAHO.
-The studbook Vol. I contains all the records up to 1995 mentions 23 imported purebred Arabians registered with WAHO as well as 6 purebred Arabian horses which were born in Kuwait until 1995, each of them tracing back to a registered sire or dam or both in the studbook of the State of Kuwait.
-Among the above mentioned 23 imported purebred Arabian horses only two stallions and one mare belonged to the first group of horses which were imported in 1988.
+When the first volume of The Arabian Horse Stud Book of Kuwait was completed in 1996, Kuwait became a full member of WAHO.
+This volume, which contains all the records up to 1995, mentions twenty-three imported purebred Arabians registered with WAHO as well as six purebred Arabian horses that were born in Kuwait before 1995, each of them tracing back to a registered sire or dam or both in the studbook of the State of Kuwait.

-All the other imported horses were either stolen or killed during the Iraqi invasion and as they did not leave behind any offspring which was still alive at the time of working on the first studbook, these imported horses were not published in Vol. I except those who left their fingerprints.
+All the other imported horses were either stolen or killed during the Iraqi invasion, and since none of their offspring survived until the period when the first studbook was being prepared, these imported horses were not published in volume one except those who left traces.

 In the meantime more studbooks have been published and accepted by WAHO.
-They contain the horse records until registration number 2550 in Vol. VI.
-The Kuwait Arabian Horse Studbooks Vol. II until Vol. VI are available for download under the link ‘studbooks’ on this site.
+They contain the horse records until registration number 2550 in volume six.
+Volumes two through six of The Kuwait Arabian Horse Studbook are available for download under the “Studbooks” link on this site.